 The judicial panel can impose any sanction it wishes (except expulsion), but the following sanctions are common:

-188.8.131.52.
-Requiring the liable party to participate in time management counseling/instruction administered by the academic success center.
+Requiring the liable party to participate in time management counseling/instruction administered by the office of student success.

 Most first Class I charges will result in the judicial panel imposing some version or combination of the sanctions described in Sec.
 220.127.116.11. through Sec.
 18.104.22.168.
 The judicial panel will be mindful of ensuring that penalties are assigned rationally and justly in the sense that the level of sanctioning should be approximately proportionate to the severity of the offense, accounting for the level of cheating involved as well as the degree of premeditation and the scope of complicity among and between various individuals.
 Suspension is not commonly employed for first Class I charges, but may be in the event that a first Class I charge is particularly egregious and/or the accused’s engagement with the honor code process is unacceptable.